ivor-walker/sainsburys-assessment/README.md

 By default, the solution looks for data in the data/ directory - please ensure the CatalogueDiscontinuation.csv and ProductDetails.csv files are present.
 Alternate locations and file names can be specified in the .env file.

 ### Running the code
 To train the model, run train.py.
-To make predictions on new data, run predict.py - although this does not currently produce proper predictions, see the Results section below.
+To make predictions on new data, run predict.py - although this does not currently produce proper predictions, see the Conclusion section below.

 # Methodology
 ## Modelling